 Because we assume the bubble has no agency over its pressure differentials, or over the quantity or quality of its substance, we expect its durability to be fleeting and random — and so it seems.

 But wait!
 Have you ever watched what happens to soap suds in your bathtub?

+Small bubbles combine to make larger bubbles.
+By uniting, they survive longer.
 The combined volume of the two bubbles increases the internal pressure, while the layer of film that separated the two bubbles gets moved to the outside, thickening the exterior boundary.

 Somehow bubbles have an innate tendency to survive in their environment by maximizing their volume within a range that can be accommodated by the tensile strength of the boundary material.

 The fascinating video below shows what happens when gently connecting bubbles.

 Wow!
 Bubbles are way smarter than we thought!

 What does influencing a ferro-fluid (fluid containing iron particles) with a magnetic field have in common with blowing bubbles?
 Watch the short video and see if you can tell.